KollaRajesh/aztd-Automation/AppPool/Readme.md

 ---
-Script:AppPool.ps1
+`Script`:AppPool.ps1
-Date: 03-28-2023
+`Date`: 03-28-2023
-Description: This script used to make actions on App pool.
+`Description`: This script used to make actions on App pool.
 ---
 ## How to perform Actions on AppPool across all servers for specific (or) set of environment(s).